amagnasco/xwpe/README.md

 Should you want to check the result, do a `make check`.
 This will execute the testprograms running from the framework `check`.

+## Documentation ##

+The original documentation is mostly part of the program in the form of info files accessible through the menu.
+Additionally a man page was provided.

+### Doxygen ###

+For refactoring of the program we use the `doxygen` software package.
+It generates documentation from the source and diagrams for the struct defines.
+This eases our refactoring of the system.

+If you don't have `doxygen` installed, the program will not generate anything.

+If you do have `doxygen` installed, make sure you also have installed `latex` plus among other `latex` modules `adjustbox`.
+Finally, make sure you have `graphviz` installed.
+It generates the beautiful graphs with dot.

+For Ubuntu we have installed the packages:

+* `texlive`
+* `textlive-latex-extra`
+* `graphviz`
+* `doxygen`
+* `doxygen-latex`
+* `doxygen-doc`
+* `doxygen-gui`

+For Fedora you need to install the packages:

+* `doxygen`
+* `doxygen-doxywizard`
+* `graphviz`
+* `texlive`
+* `texlive-tocloft`
+* `texlive-adjustbox`
+* `texlive-tabu`

+For other distributions you will have to figure out the exact package names needed.

+You might have to check with the doxygen website to check for required software as this may change over time.

 REMARK:

 * Always compile from a separate build directory to prevent cluttering the source